active-place

 Cebu Metropolitan Cathedral

-Still near Fort San Pedro and Sto.
-Niño Church is another Catholic church that you should not miss to visit while in Cebu City.
-The Cebu Metropolitan Cathedral, also called as The Metropolitan Cathedral of the Most Holy Name of Jesus and St. Vitalis, is the ecclesiastical seat of the Metropolitan Archdiocese of Cebu. http://faq.ph/12-places-to-visit-in-cebu-city/
+Still close to Fort San Pedro and the Sto.
+Niño Church, there's another Catholic church you absolutely should not miss when you're in Cebu City: the Cebu Metropolitan Cathedral.
+Officially known as The Metropolitan Cathedral of the Most Holy Name of

 unLiked